Elizabeth I and Robert Dudley, Lancelot and Guinevere, Xena Warrior Princess and Gabrielle…

 Pryor/Drumgoon’s on-set jollity drive many of the inside gags many Time Team fans have spotted with a sense of disbelief down the years.

-‘Francis reckoned that my West Country diction would mask my words if I chucked a few cheeky substitutions in here and there,’ Ford reveals.
+‘Francis reckoned that Phil’s West Country diction would mask my words if I chucked a few cheeky substitutions in here and there,’ Ford reveals.
 ‘I’d lobbed in the odd risqué comment before that – it was almost a catchphrase when on day one of the excavations, before the digger striped the turf, I’d say to Katie Hirst or Jenni Butterworth, ‘come on, let’s have that top off!’
 But when Francis joined the team the in-jokes went up a gear.
 Imagine me pointing down to a trench where Brid is bouncing around and exclaiming: “I think we might have nailed ourselves an Anglo-Saxon whore, Toe-Knee,”’ Ford burrs and suddenly Harding is before us.

 I ask about Mick Aston.
 Surely Mick was a genuine archaeologist?